 Events Channel

-The default event websocket URL is ws://localhost:10020
+The default event websocket URL is ws://localhost:10020.

-.
-Note: the port can be changed in the configuration.
+The port can be changed in the configuration.

 This is low-frequency uni-directional communication channel where you can expect to receive all the system events.
 There is no input message supported.